Miscarriage, or pregnancy loss, can look and feel different for each person. Common symptoms include bleeding and cramping.

 - cramping, which may come in waves

-If a woman takes a pregnancy test after experiencing a miscarriage during this time, the result may be negative, or the test may have a positive line that gets fainter.
+If a person takes a pregnancy test after experiencing a pregnancy loss during the first trimester, the result may be negative, or the test may have a positive line that gets fainter.

 Experiencing pregnancy loss later in the first trimester and beyond will involve passing more tissue.

-Second-trimester miscarriages can also cause intense cramping and sometimes even contractions.
+Second-trimester pregnancy loss can also cause intense cramping and sometimes even contractions.

-In addition to bleeding and cramping, some women may notice larger blood clots.
-Rarely, a woman may see a tiny fetus.
+In addition to bleeding and cramping, some people may notice larger blood clots.

-Some differences between bleeding due to a miscarriage and other types of bleeding during pregnancy include:
+Some differences between bleeding due to a pregnancy loss and other types of bleeding during pregnancy

-- The amount of blood: Heavy bleeding is more likely to signal a miscarriage.
+- Amount of blood: Heavy bleeding is more likely to signal a pregnancy loss.

-- The bleeding pattern: Bleeding that gets progressively heavier may indicate a miscarriage.
+- Bleeding pattern: Bleeding that gets progressively heavier may indicate a pregnancy loss.

-- Pain: Cramping, especially when it forms a clear pattern, is more likely to signal a miscarriage.
+- Pain: Cramping, especially when it occurs in a clear pattern, is more likely to signal a pregnancy loss.

-- Passing tissue: Some — not all — women who experience a miscarriage pass large blood clots or tissue.
+- Passing tissue: Some — not all — people who experience a pregnancy loss pass large blood clots or tissue.

-For women who do experience bleeding, the duration tends to depend on how far the pregnancy has progressed.
+For people who do experience bleeding during a pregnancy loss, the duration tends to depend on how far the pregnancy has progressed.

 Sometimes, the bleeding stops and starts again.
 Over time, it should get lighter.